Keeping Indoor Cats Active and Happy

 Tip #2: Play Games and Use Food-Dispensing Toys

 Cats fending for themselves may eat as many as a dozen times a day – more nibbles than full meals, obviously, but that’s a lot of time spent on the hunt.
 So the best toys for cats are usually ones that mimic prey somehow and engage hunting-related behavior.
 Balls can be fun to bat around, but the same old ball, just lying there, gets dull in a hurry.
 Put balls away between games.
 Feathery and fur-like toys on “fishing poles” encourage stalking, leaping, and pouncing – especially right before mealtime, when your cat is hungry anyway.
+Just be careful to avoid these harmful items that could put your cat at risk.
 Finish up with a food-dispensing toy.
 Food toys for cats are harder to find than similar toys for dogs, but two I like are the Feeding Frenzy and the Kong Company’s Cat Wobbler.

 You can also make meals interesting by dividing up Kittychai’s food into several portions and hiding them; if you have more than one cat, close each in a different room to make sure she gets her own meal and not everybody else’s as well.